jextrevor/spaceserver/README.md

-# spaceserver
+# Space Server
-My Space Simulation Server, created in HTML, CSS, and Javascript, using SocketIO, ThreeJS, and Bootstrap.
+My Space Simulation Server, created in HTML, CSS, Javascript, and PHP: using SocketIO and Bootstrap.